 This project is fairly easy and older kids can do most of the steps themselves.
 Just have an adult use a craft knife or scissors to cut the solar oven door.

-1) Cut the “oven door” flap on the box.
+1) Cut the “oven door” flap on the top of the pizza box.
 The size depends on what you are cooking and how much access you need.
 Our door was large to maximize our s’mores capacity!

 2) Decorate your solar oven with sharpies.
 This is a fun *optional* step.